JanelChumley/New-Coder-Survey-Data-Visualizations/README.md

 # New-Coder-Survey-Data-Visualizations
-Data Visualization derived from Kaggle's New Coder Survey dataset.
+These graphs are derived from Kaggle's New Coder Survey dataset.
 More info may be found here: https://www.kaggle.com/freecodecamp/2016-new-coder-survey-

 ####**Job Interest and Age of New Coders**